mowday/4DV119-AppliedIOT/README.md

 # Room environmental sensor

 This project aims to track environmental sensor readings from a room over time.
 This includes temperature, relative humidity and CO2 levels.
 Since this will placed indoors it will use WiFi as primary network, and send data over time to a central location.
 If I have time I will also add a sound level tracker.
+(Spoiler, I did not...)

 - [Room environmental sensor](#room-environmental-sensor)
     - [Objectives](#objectives)